Skip to main content

 Moving beyond the foundational right to privacy, the ADA establishes specific operational rules for how your medical data is handled within a wellness program.
 These regulations function as a firewall, separating the sensitive information you disclose from the employment-related decisions made by your organization.
 The architecture of this protection is built on two pillars ∞ strict confidentiality protocols and the mandated aggregation of data.

-The data you provide, whether through a cuff or a questionnaire, enters a protected space that decision-makers within your company are legally barred from entering.
+The data you provide, whether through a blood pressure cuff or a questionnaire, enters a protected space that decision-makers within your company are legally barred from entering.
 This ensures that a diagnosis or a risk factor remains a clinical data point, not a factor in your career trajectory.

 The Mandate of Data Aggregation